Rapptz/discord.py/docs/api.rst

 .. function:: on_socket_raw_receive(msg)

-    Called whenever a message is received from the websocket, before it's processed.This event is always dispatched when a message is received and the passed data is not processed in any way.
+    Called whenever a message is received from the websocket, before it's processed.
+This event is always dispatched when a message is received and the passed data is not processed in any way.

     This is only really useful for grabbing the websocket stream and